-11.-(1) A document which is shown to form part of the records of a business or public authority may be received in evidence in civil proceedings without further proof.
+- 11.-(1) A document which is shown to form part of the records of a business or public authority may be received in evidence in civil proceedings without further proof. - (2) A document is to be taken to form part of the records of a business or public authority if this is produced to the court with a certificate to that effect signed by an officer of the business or authority to which the records belong.